 As the name implies this adaptation method is gradual adaptation, but instead of waiting for the sleep deprivation to recover one switches schedules right after the necessary skills have been acquired.
 An example of this is adapting to Triphasic from Segmented, and switching schedules at stage 2-3 when the body has learned to separate the cores in order to avoid the need to learn that skill at the same time as learning to separate the SWS cycles.
 This method is very hard to pull off successfully, and should be avoided by those without a lot of experience.
 To clarify, switching schedules mid-adaptation will reset the adaptation time, but keep the existing sleep deprivation, which results in a longer and harsher stage 3 as a tradeoff from stage 1 and 2.

 Switching from an already adapted schedule to a schedule with more sleeping time, (for example adapting from E3 to E2), will not take as long as the original adaptation time.
 This is useful for people whose schedules change after adaptation, forcing them to completely switch schedules instead of being able to flex.
 Sticking with the schedule line is wise, as switching to another schedule line will still require adaptation to occur (switching from the E line to the DC line for example).

 Some people use this method in an attempt to save their adaptation after realizing they can’t handle the initial amount of sleep deprivation, or after a big oversleep.
 This often results in failure to adapt for several reasons;

-- the body treating the new schedule as continuously oversleeping, which leads to major tiredness bombs, headaches eyc.
+- The body treating the new schedule as continuously oversleeping, which leads to major tiredness bombs, headaches etc.

-Most of these lead to oversleeps or simply quitting.
+Most of these lead to oversleeping or simply quitting.